SupraTHICC/homelab-setup/README.md

       - /var/run/docker.sock:/var/run/docker.sock
     restart: unless-stopped
 ```
 Now we're ready to start your first container, use the command `docker-compose up -d` and once it shows that the container is up, enter `http://serverIP:9443` in your browser of choice to begin the [setup](https://docs.portainer.io/start/install-ce/server/setup) process.
-Once you've setup an admin account and you've created the local environment, click on "local" and you should see something similar to this:
+Setup an admin account and click "Get Started" to create the local environment, click on "local" and you should see something similar to this:

 ![Portainer](https://github.com/SupraTHICC/homelab-setup/assets/92880114/ccd85f13-070c-465f-b1f5-1eb50f7421fb)

 Once you're at the dashboard, click on stacks and in the top right click "Add stack".
-The first container we're going to create is Prowlarr.
+The first container we're going to create is prowlarr.

 # Prowlarr